walter-telsnig/bachelors_thesis_2025_2026/README.md

 1.  **Abstractive Summarization**: Uses Large Language Models (LLMs), specifically the **Gemini 2.5 Flash** model, to understand the source text and rewrite a summary in its own words, similar to how a human would.
 2.  **Extractive Summarization**: Uses classic Natural Language Processing (NLP) algorithms (Luhn, TextRank, LSA, LexRank, TF-IDF) via the **Sumy** library to score and extract the most significant sentences from the original text without modification.

 The application allows users to input text, run both methods with customizable parameters, and side-by-side compare the results using quantitative metrics like **ROUGE-1, ROUGE-2, ROUGE-L** and **BERTScore**.
+It also supports **Batch Evaluation** to process entire datasets at once.

 ## Architecture Diagram (Textual)